pbogre/jetlog/README.md

 ### docker (recommended)

 Use the sample `docker-compose.yml` from the repo or make your own.

-Make sure to add a volume from your data path to `/data`, and remember that the application in the container runs on port `3000`.
+Make sure to add a volume from your data path to `/data` and populate the directory with the contents from the [`data directory`](https://github.com/pbogre/jetlog/tree/main/data).

+Remember the container is required to run on port `3000`.

 ### manual (development)